Interruption of study

 Support for students considering applying

-Students wishing to apply for an authorised interruption of study are expected to contact their Personal Tutor, Programme Director or Supervisor to discuss their circumstances and reasons for applying, and to put together a proposed return to study plan.
-The Personal Tutor, Programme Director or Supervisor can offer the student advice regarding any potential implications for their studies of taking an interruption.
+Students wishing to apply for an authorised interruption of study are expected to contact their Student Adviser, Programme Director or Supervisor to discuss their circumstances and reasons for applying, and to put together a proposed return to study plan.
+The Student Adviser, Programme Director or Supervisor can offer the student advice regarding any potential implications for their studies of taking an interruption.

 Students should be encouraged to speak to Scholarships and Student Funding Services staff for advice on how an interruption of study may affect their fee charge, UK Government funding or scholarship payment.
 Further information is available at the link below: